edmtsky/fix_mix_lock/README.md

 It is designed to provide the ability to correct the work of a new generated project, which generates a broken `mix.lock` file.
-For example when you need to start a new project with old dependencies, but the project is not compile and falls with errors.
+For example when you need to start a new project with old dependencies, but the project is not compile or falls with errors in runtime.

 For example, this can be useful when you want to study an old tutorial by manually repeating the code from it, and you need to generate a new project with a larger number of dependencies.
-But resolving transitive dependencies breaks, and you can't compile the project because it pulls in too recent versions of dependencies, whereas you actually need to use the versions that were present at the time when the tutorial was written.
+But resolved transitive dependencies breaks, and you can't compile the project because it pulls in too recent versions of dependencies, whereas you actually need to use the versions that were present at the point of time when the tutorial was written.

-Usecase: you would like to go through the Phoenix 1.6 tutorial, and there are even specific versions of the main dependencies, but after `mix dps.get`, too new transitive dependencies are found in `mix.lock` and the project simply does not work, and falling with errors.
+Usecase: you would like to go through the Phoenix 1.6 tutorial, and there are even specific versions of the main dependencies, but after `mix dps.get`, too new transitive dependencies are found in `mix.lock` and the project simply does not work, or fails with errors at runtime.

 This tool can helps you to fix this kind of problem and automatically select the correct versions of transitive dependencies at a specific historical point in time.
-And this point in time is also determined automatically on the basis of specific versions of the packages defined in your `mix.exs` file
+And this point in time is also determined automatically by the specific version of the first dependency from your `mix.exs` file.
+That is, by default, it's consider that exactly the first dependency specify the historical point of time for all other dependencies.

 ## Features

-- Get a historical point in time for defined direct dependencies (via mix.exs)
+- Get a historical point in time by first direct dependency (in mix.exs)
 - Get specific numbers of correct versions for a specific historical period of time.
 That is, the latest dependencies, but for some moment in the past.
   (to fix the issue with broken versions of transitive dependencies)